 There was light at the end of the tunnel.
 A blueish cool light.
 As we hesitantly walked towards it we passed through a large archway leading into an expansive room dimly lit by Crystal Lights.
 Chills ran down my spine when I realised what we were looking at.
 In silence we walked between the frozen bodies layed out on stone tables.
 Although they were all covered by a sheer cloth, we could see that they were not human.
 Not human at all.

 The Frozen Necropolis is the largest Ealdorian cemetery in the world.
-It is also the only known location where the old burial method was used.
+It is also the only known location where corpses were layed out on stone tables and covered with a sheer cloth.
 In later generations sky burials became popular, leaving nothing but bones.
 The corpses in the Frozen Necropolis however all remained intact due to the cold environment they were stored in.
 And possibly because of preservation methods we do not know of.
 This makes them invaluable to scholars and researchers worldwide.

 In the year 1978 a group of dire bear hunters from Ishdal found themselves caught in a sudden snowstorm.
 Desperately seeking shelter, they stumbled upon the entrance to what they assumed was a cave.
 As they ventured deeper inside, they discovered a vast underground necropolis frozen in time.
 It was clear to the hunters that the deceased were not human.
 Realizing the importance of their discovery, they notified their council upon their return to Ishdal.
 Since then the Frozen Necropolis has become one of the most researched Ealdorian sites worldwide.